arturo-garza/NMTLexiconModel/README.md

 ## Options

- --lexical  :  To add train using the Lexical model__ --bilingual_pretrain  :  To add train using the Lexical model__
+ --lexical  :  To add train using the Lexical model <br />
+ --bilingual_pretrain  :  To add train using the Lexical model <br />